Star Kid: Production

-The film was part of an effort by Trimark to enter into larger films.
+The film was part of an effort by Trimark Pictures to enter into larger films.
 At the 1995 American Film Market, it was positioned as Trimark's flagship product when it was previewed to foreign distributors under its original title, The Warrior of Waverly Street.

-Release
+Reception

+Box office

 The film grossed a domestic total of $7,029,025, making it a box office bomb from its estimated $12 million budget.

-Critical reception
+Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 43% with an average rating of 5.37/10 based on 14 reviews.
 In his review for the Chicago Sun-Times, Roger Ebert (who gave it 3 out of 4 stars) said, "Star Kid, written and directed by Manny Coto, has a sweet heart and a lot of sly wit, and the symbiosis between boy and cyborg is handled cleverly.
 For kids of a certain age, it pushes the right buttons."